Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Arkansas State Stats and Trends

-- Arkansas State's games this year have hit the over on three of seven set point totals (42.9%).
+- Arkansas State's games this season have gone over the point total three times in seven opportunities (42.9%).

-- The Red Wolves average three more points per game (27.5) than the Mountaineers surrender (24.5).
+- The Red Wolves average 27.5 points per game, three more than the Mountaineers surrender (24.5).

-- Arkansas State is 3-1 against the spread and 1-4 overall in games when it puts up more than 24.5 points.
+- Arkansas State is 3-1 against the spread and 1-4 overall when the team scores more than 24.5 points.

-- The Red Wolves have turned the ball over 15 times this season, two more turnovers than the Mountaineers have forced (13).
+- This season the Red Wolves have turned the ball over 15 times, two more than the Mountaineers' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.